jokmontoya/statwig/README.md

 composer.json
 ```

-Given the template looks like this:
+Given the base layout looks like this:

 ```twig
 <div>{% block body %}{% endblock %}</div>